bowang-lab/MedSAM/README.md

 # MedSAM
-This the official repository for MedSAM: Segment Anything in Medical Images.
+This is the official repository for MedSAM: Segment Anything in Medical Images.

 ## Installation